 Not all is without hope, though.
 Recent figures give cause for some optimism about the prospect of getting a job after university, indicating a buoyant job market: the unemployment rate for people with an honours degree or higher was 3.3 per cent at the end of 2016, compared to 6.1 per cent at the start of 2014.
+With more people seeking career counselling, more people have better hope in finding a job they love as soon as they leave uni.
 There are also indications that the degree you’re doing may actually be worth the investment: over 85 per cent of graduates are currently employed, as opposed to the 63 per cent of people who only have the Leaving Certificate.

 But these numbers aren’t going to advise you about what specific career you’re suited for.
 Luckily, there is something that will.
 It’s called the Careers Advisory Service, and it’s just a stone’s throw away from the Pav on the second floor of Phoenix House on South Leinster St.

 What we’re here for really is whatever the student needs